7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 5. Once completed, request verification of your transaction here (No need to check your email once the transfer has been created).
 ```

+Confirmation!
 ![](threemoretogo.png)

-At this point aI decided to watch [Alh4zr3d started in a rough state and completed this and I hope he feels amazing after this and all the best to the engagement](https://www.twitch.tv/videos/1835142922), but I am going to rewatch this for the finale.
+At this point I decided to watch [Alh4zr3d started in a rough state and completed this and I hope he feels amazing after this and all the best to the engagement](https://www.twitch.tv/videos/1835142922), but I am going to rewatch this for the finale.

 ```swift
 In order to proof that you have capturer access to the SWIFT system, a dummy transaction has been created for you.